mateuszlewko/OpraDB/README.md

    calculate delta value of each property (that exists in arithmetic constrains).
 3. With all aggregated values for every property and delta of property values for each cycle, we construct a set of linear inequalities, that includes variables representing number of times to traverse a given cycle.
-4. We solve this set of inequalities using [Z3](TODO:link) solver to find out how many times to traverse each cycle.
+4. We solve this set of inequalities using [Z3](https://github.com/Z3Prover/z3) solver to find out how many times to traverse each cycle.
 If no positive solutions where found it means that path doesn't satisfy arithmetic constraints.

 ## Examples

+**More examples can be found [here](./examples).**

 In these examples we'll use following graph:

 ![alt text](./examples/basic/graph-img.png "Graph")

-Labels with values above nodes and edge are properties.
-Numbers are node identifiers.
 This graph in `json` format can be found [here](./examples/basic/graph.json).
+Every node has a label indicating level of crowdedness.
+All edges have specified distance.
+Nodes `1` and `7` have a `start` label.

-- Plan a route that avoids crowded places.
+- Plan a route that avoids crowded places, and starts from node with label `start`.

   ```ocaml
   LET crowded x =